wp-plugins/db-toolkit/readme.txt

 5. modal dialog input forms

 == Changelog ==

+= 0.2.1.0
+    - Rebuilt the query builder to better allow cloned fields and multiple linking of tables.
+    - Added Application export and import to easily share applications you build (will be exploring this more in later builds)

 = 0.2.0.4 =
 Made a massiv amount of changes on the structure + some exrea new features.